matthewhammer/dep-tools/README.md

     Finished dev [unoptimized + debuginfo] target(s) in 5.45 secs
 ```

-To this invocation, prepend two additional options, `-Z incremental`
+To this `rustc` invocation, prepend two additional options, `-Z incremental=true`
 and `-Z dump-dep-graph`:

 ```
-rustc -Z incremental -Z dump-dep-graph ...
+rustc -Z incremental=true -Z dump-dep-graph ...stuff from above...
 ```

-eNow, you should have a file called `dep-graph.txt`.
+Now, you should have a file called `dep-graph.txt`.
 Likely, it is
-_very_ large.
+_very_ large (e.g., mine is 83M).

 That's okay!
-Our visualization tool can process large
+Our visualization tool can process large files quickly,
-files quickly, much (_much!_) faster than graphviz!
+much (_much!_) faster than graphviz!

 Viz tool
 ----------